Tim Swinson: Professional career

 Swinson has played for Newcastle Falcons in the English Premiership.
 He made his Newcastle 1st XV debut against Bath during the 2007–08 season.
 Swinson ended a disappointing season for the Newcastle Falcons by being named the Falcons Player of the Year.

 Swinson finished runner up behind Brian McGookin for Falcons player of the year in 2009-10.

-He signed a deal with Glasgow Warriors to join them from Newcastle Falcons in the 2012–13 season.
+Swinson signed a deal with Glasgow Warriors to join them from Newcastle Falcons in the 2012–13 season.

-He announced his retirement from the game in May 2020 in order to pursue an apprenticeship in the same garage that his Scotland and Glasgow Warriors team-mate Gordon Reid holds a position in.
+Swinson announced his retirement from the game in May 2020 in order to pursue an apprenticeship in the same garage that his Scotland and Glasgow Warriors team-mate Gordon Reid holds a position in.

-Despite having previously announced his retirement he signed a one-year contract with Saracens ahead of the 2020–21 season.
+Despite having previously announced his retirement, Swinson signed a one-year contract with Saracens ahead of the 2020–21 season.
 He extended his contract by a further year ahead of Saracens' return to the Premiership the following season.